chadtopaz/computational-linear-algebra/activities/Activity-Fundamentals-of-Linear-Systems.md

 - Have I made a substantive intellectual contribution to the solution of every problem?

-- Am I in any way passing off as my own work any work that belongs to someone else?
+- Am I making sure not to pass off as my own work any work that belongs to someone else?

 Whether intentional or unintentional, any potential violations of academic integrity will be referred to the Honor Committee.